Aziz-Zeghal/Surebet-Toolbox/README.md

   -Telegram notification for new opportunities on selected bookmakers (maybe idk)

 ## Goal
-The purpose of this project is to gain proficiency in using Selenium to scrape website data efficiently and effectively\n I plan to apply my knowledge of Selenium in more complex web crawling projects in the future
+The purpose of this project is to gain proficiency in using Selenium to scrape website data efficiently and effectively I plan to apply my knowledge of Selenium in more complex web crawling projects in the future